Rethinking More Stuff

 But with the finish work on the house becoming progressively more rustic, I decided to use wooden cutout numbers instead, which I'd stain a contrasting color.
 Also, I'd place them beside the garage door for better visibility.

 However, when the wooden numbers arrived, I didn't much like them.
 So I installed the floating numbers to see how they looked, and they were worse.
-Finally, I ordered new wooden numbers from a different vendor, and they're finally acceptable.
+Ultimately I ordered new wooden numbers from a different vendor, and they're finally acceptable.
+More or less.